US 183 Frontage Roads

 Project purpose and benefits

 Population growth and development in central Texas continues to increase.
-The US 183 frontage road project will improve mobility and safety by constructing frontage roads parallel to the 183A toll road.
+The US 183 frontage road project will improve mobility and safety by constructing frontage roads parallel to the 183A Toll.
 The frontage roads will also serve as a relief route when the toll road is closed for maintenance or incidents.

 Other benefits include: